 PCOS stands for Polycystic ovary syndrome.
 It is a hormonal disorder.
 Women of reproductive age will get affected by this disease.
 Polycystic ovary syndrome will lead to irregular periods and excess secretion of male hormones called androgen.

 Gestation is the other name of the pregnancy.
-Pregnancy is nothing but the carrying of a child inside the womb of the mother.
-It often has single, twin, triplets, and quadruplets in rare.
+Pregnancy is the carrying of a child inside the mother’s womb.
+It has single, twin, triplets, and quadruplets in rare.

 After giving birth to the child, the pregnancy ended.
 Around 40 weeks of the last mensural period, the child started growing inside.